Print

 Make It Now:

-2. Cover and cook using one of these methods:
+2. Cook the Roast: Cover and cook the roast using one of these methods:

-1. Slow Cooker: Low for 8 to 10 hours or on High for 5 to 6 hours, until the meat easily shreds.
+• Slow Cooker: Cook on Low for 8 to 10 hours or on High for 5 to 6 hours, until the meat easily shreds.

-3. Transfer the beef to a cutting board and discard the liquid in the cooker.
+3. Shred Meat: Transfer the beef to a cutting board and discard most of the remaining liquid in the cooker (I usually leave a few tablespoons in the bottom to help keep the meat moist).
 Using two forks, shred the meat and return it to the cooker.

-4. Stir in the cream cheese and salsa until well combined and melted.
+4. Finish Meat Mixture: Stir in the cream cheese and salsa until well combined and melted.

-5. Arrange the tortillas on a clean, flat surface.
-Using a slotted spoon or tongs, top each tortilla with an equal amount of the beef mixture, leaving a little room at the edges so the filling doesn’t spill out.
-Top the beef with about 3 tablespoons of shredded cheese.
+5. Roll Taquitos: Arrange the tortillas on a clean, flat surface.
+Top each tortilla with 1/4 cup of the beef mixture, leaving a little room at the edges so the filling doesn’t spill out.
+Top the beef with 2-3 tablespoons of shredded cheese.
 Roll up the tortillas very tightly.
-(Freezing instructions begin here.)

 Freeze For Later: Follow Steps 1 to 5.
-Place the rolled-up taquitos (before baking) in a single layer in gallon-size freezer bags.
-Seal and freeze.
+Place the rolled-up taquitos (before baking) in a single layer in one or two gallon-sized freezer bags (really squeeze them in) Seal and freeze.

 Prepare From Frozen: Note: Have your favorite toppings on hand to complete this meal.
 Two options:

-2. Do not thaw.
-Follow Steps 6 and 7, but cover the frozen taquitos with foil and bake for 25 minutes, then remove the foil and bake for 5 to 10 minutes more, until golden brown and completely warmed through.
-Follow Step 8.
+1. If cooking in the oven, cover the frozen taquitos with foil and bake for 25 minutes, then remove the foil and bake for 5 to 10 minutes more, until golden brown and completely warmed through.

 Notes/Tips